💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 ❌ Business App isn’t an actual app.
 I’ve said it before, I’ll say it again: Business App should be a real app you can download, not a web app you have to access awkwardly via browser.
 It’s got a long way to go before becoming the “Local OS” it could be.

 ❌ Marketing services are hit or miss.
 Look.
 I don’t want to knock the entire marketing services team.
-They’re good at making websites.
+They’re great at making websites.
 They’re efficient at reputation monitoring and listings management.
-That said, some services are difficult to fulfill.
-Digital ads and content production are tough to execute well at SMB price points, let alone as a white-label provider.
+That said, some services are difficult to fulfill—especially at SMB price points.
 If I ran an agency, I would think twice about outsourcing certain services to anyone who isn’t a true specialist in my market.

 There you go.
 The good, the bad, and the ugly from my POV.